Configure NAT for threat defense

 Decide which rules should be implemented as manual or auto NAT.

-For a comparison of these two implementation options, see Auto NAT and Manual NAT.
+For a comparison of these two implementation options, refer to Auto NAT and Manual NAT.

 Step 5